glamod/cdm_reader_mapper/docs/_build/html/_sources/how-to-register-a-new-data-model-mapping.rst.txt

 4. Create :ref:`cdm-code-tables` to transform variables if these required a specific key to translate the information into the CDM.

 .. note:: Click on next for a detail description on steps 3 and 4.

-.. warning:: After finishing your new ``imodel``, don't forget to deactivate and then re-activate your python virtualenv or to reset your jupyter-notebook kernel, so the cdm tool recognises your new mapper.
-Alternatively you can pass to the main ``cdm.map_model`` function the directory path where you have stored your cdm imodel mapper (see API Reference for more information).